almachelouche/middleman/content/email/IN/prospect/018/new_template_all.md

         4. Colors are indicative only and may vary due to printing constraints.
         <br />
         <br />
-        5. Colors are indicative only and may vary due to printing constraints.
+        5. Accessories shown may not be part of standard fitment.
         <br />
         <br />
         6. Mentioned offers are valid from 1st November to 30th November 2017.